 Kidney failure is a fairly common disease in dogs.
 There are two forms of kidney failure: acute and chronic.
 Here we tell you how to best identify what type of kidney failure your dog has suffered from and what symptoms to look out for - as well as what treatment is available.

-Symptoms in dogs with kidney failure
+Dogs with kidney failure symptoms

 • Fatigue/lethargy